 At the same time our initial idea was never to become the gate keeper of food, and who it belongs to.
 The learners want to learn about British food, why not explore this?
 What was the thorn in my side about this?

 ‘British food’…. another reason why it irks me is that I don’t perceive my home cooking to be ‘British’.
 As I am sure many living in Britain don’t.
 I cook a range of different cuisines because I really enjoy other flavours.
-Having grown up in Hong Kong, my default is always stirfires, fried rice, dumplings and stews flavoured with spices.
-My ultimate comfort food is fresh noodles fried in chilli and sesame oil, spring onion, garlic, soy sauce, boiled egg.
+Having grown up in Hong Kong with later years working in mainland China, my default go to food has always been BBQ’ed meats, steamed veg, stirfries, all kinds of dumplings, pickles and stews flavoured with spices.
+My ultimate comfort food is fresh noodles fried in chilli and sesame oil, pickled mustard greens, spring onion, garlic, soy sauce, boiled egg.
 However, this very exclamation of denouncing my Britishness wades into the dangerous territory of white invisibility.
 As a white middle class female, I am VERY lucky not to have an external label of what I should and shouldn’t cook; I am able to pick and choose at will due to the colour of my skin and visible identity being viewed as ‘Britishness’ for some.
 White people are spoilt for choice when it comes to having the freedom to cook whatever they like and not get ridiculed for it.
 It is white invisibility at its finest.
-And it filters into the psyche of everyone it seems.
-Really some of these students felt that I would be the best person to teach them how to make fish and chips, or trifle.
+We can enjoy the food of many different cultures and communities, yet never have to suffer the oppression of what many individuals experience on a daily basis.
+And we have a win win situation.
+We are then held up at the expererts of what is deemed ‘British food’.
+It filters into the psyche of everyone it seems.
+Really some of our students felt that I would be the best person to teach them how to make fish and chips, or trifle.
 And I don’t make good fish and chips AT ALL.
 I’m impatient with batter and my chips always come out soggy, no matter which recipe I follow.

 Taking in all of the above, how can we meet the needs and desires of our learners, while at the same time not fall into these fixed stereotypes of national dishes which serve to divide?